From essential experiences to can't-miss destinations, we've partnered with Qantas to bring you an incredible travel tale each month.

 You’ll sing along to ‘Piano Man’ at a Billy Joel-themed piano bar, take selfies in front of the iconic Las Vegas sign and marvel that they actually built full-scale sphinx and pyramid in the middle of a desert on the other side of the world.

-You’ll discover there’s a Vegas far from the neon glow of Strip, squealing through hot laps in souped-up super cars, chase friends across vast sand dunes in buggies, and sip champagne as you watch the sun rise over the Grand Canyon from a helicopter.
+You’ll discover there’s a Vegas far from the neon glow of Strip, squealing through hot laps in souped-up super cars, chasing friends across vast sand dunes in buggies, and sipping champagne as you watch the sun rise over the Grand Canyon from a helicopter.
 And you’ll tell your friends it was like no other place on the planet.

 Make Friends At Meredith Music Festival